Mars Gremmen

 Profile Mars Gremmen

-Mars Gremmen was born on February 12, 1969, in Nijmegen.
-He is a Dutch cartoonist, caricaturist, and illustrator and is known for his ability to transform ordinary situations into absurd and humorous comic strips.
+Mars Gremmen was born on February 12, 1969, in Nijmegen and is a Dutch comic artist, illustrator, and caricaturist.
+He is known for his humorous drawing style, in which everyday situations are creatively transformed into absurd and comical scenes.

 Childhood and Education